-Prompt 7 - Let's share these projects with the group.
-As I gather them up, I might need your help in clarifying what they are for the group so we can understand the essence of your project.
+Prompt 8 - Let's share these projects with the group.
+As I gather them up, I might need your help in clarifying what they are to the group so we can understand the essence of your project.

-- Retrieve the Post Its from participants and share projects, asking for clarification if needed to determine a Club connection. - Place in appropriate ring of bullseye (Place ALL in club ring first). - INNER ring is for activities having primarily club involvement, funding, or decision-making.
-(Should be every activity or project). - MIDDLE ring is primarily for District activities. - OUTER ring is Rotary International. - Additional clarification of the project might reveal a District and/or Rotary International connection. - If it has non-club (district or RI) elements, Post It in the Club area and draw connecting lines to the other areas. - Example on a cursory look Youth Exchange would be posted in the Rotary International/Rotary Foundation ring HOWEVER... - In the Youth Exchange (YE) program two (2) clubs have to select and sponsor the YE student, house, finance and place them and while the district may provide some leadership or structure for the process through a YE committee or multidistrict organization, and Rotary International has some rules that apply, the clubs decide and execute these activities. - The important idea to convey is that everything gets done at the club level, even if there is some degree of organization, funding or control at the district or higher level. - As you are posting and making connections to District and RI label the rings showing that most of the work gets done at the club level. - Clubs decide what they do, and they figure out how to do it.
+- ➤ Retrieve the post-its from participants and share project asking for clarification if needed to determine a Club connection. - Place in appropriate ring of bullseye (Place ALL in club ring first) - INNER (largest) ring is for activities having primarily club involvement, funding, or decision-making.
+(Should be almost every activity or project) - MIDDLE ring is for primarily District activities - OUTER ring is Rotary International. - Additional clarification of project might reveal a District and/or Rotary International connection. - ➤ If it has non-club (district or RI) elements, post it in the Club area and draw connecting lines to the other areas - ➤ Example on a cursory look Youth Exchange would be posted in the Rotary International/Rotary Foundation ring HOWEVER... - In the Youth Exchange(YE) program two (2) clubs have to select and sponsor the YE student, house, finance and place them and while the District may provide some leadership or structure for the process through a YE committee or multi-district organization, and Rotary International has some rules that apply, the clubs decide and execute these activities.

+- ➤ The important idea to convey is that almost everything gets done at the club level, even if there is some degree of organization, funding or control at the District or higher level. - As you are posting and making connections to District and RI label the rings showing that most of the work gets done at the club level - Clubs decide what they do, and they figure out how to do it.

-Prompt 8 - Where do these activities go and why?
+Prompt 9 - Where do these activities go and why?

-Share projects and activities on pre-prepared Post Its to illustrate additional connections (#4 - Prior to Session).
+➤ Share projects and activities on pre-prepared post-its to illustrate additional connections (#4 - Prior to Session)